flomta/api-doc/README.md

 # basic query and authentication
 Authentication is obtained via http-header X-API-TOKEN

+The authentication token is obtained via the Flomta application admin interface.
+NB! the authentication token is to be used for back-end server-to-server queries only!

 example query:

 ```$ curl -s https://api.flomta.eu/building?id=7834fnkds -H "X-API-TOKEN: my-secret-api-token" ```